scottshafferatkenyon/Chem122-2016/shape/shape.md

 Switch to the tab running JSMol.
 Use the `Preview` command in the Cloud9 menu to restart the web app and load the new molecule; you should now see ethane.
 Rotate the molecule and observe its appearance from different perspectives.

-## Exercise: alkanes
+## Exercise: generating the structure of alkanes

 Draw the molecules below, generate their JME strings, and display each one using JSMol.
-Follow the directions in class for orienting each molecule and then sketching it.

 - ethane: CH<sub>3</sub>CH<sub>3</sub>
 - propane: CH<sub>3</sub>CH<sub>2</sub>CH<sub>3</sub>
 - butane: CH<sub>3</sub>CH<sub>2</sub>CH<sub>2</sub>CH<sub>3</sub>

+## Exercise: sketching alkanes

+Follow the directions in class for orienting each molecule and then sketching it.